matthew-brett/lans-workshop/data_confuse_deceive.md

 [@huff1954lie]

-# The effect of rewards

-> In the 1820s, the Society for Progressive Education in New York introduced
-> a system of redeemable tokens as rewards for correct school work and a system
-> of fines for various offenses in the school.
-This was done to discourage
-> corporal punishment, the most common means of "motivating students" in that
-> day, the use of which the society disapproved.
-This early version of the
-> "token economy" was abandoned in the 1830s because the trustees of the
-> society came to feel that "they were more often rewarding the cunning than
-> the meritorious" and that the system of tokens "fostered a mercenary spirit"
-> (Ravich, 1974).

-[@condry1977enemies]

 # "Research Excellence" Framework

 > Over thirty years the RAE / REF has supported a sustained improvement in the